-US led-coalition permits pro-Syrian regime airstrike
+First on CNN: US led-coalition strikes pro-Syrian regime forces a third time

 Story highlights

-- The incident occurred when Iranian-backed Shia militia fighters came under ground attack from anti-government forces
+Washington (CNN)The US-led anti-ISIS coalition conducted another airstrike Thursday against pro-regime forces in the de-confliction zone around the coalition base at At Tanf, Syria, two US officials told CNN.

-- The US had been trying to keep the zone clear of outsiders in order to protect American forces
+The strike took place after three technical vehicles were observed crossing into the restricted area.
+Two of the vehicles were hit about 24 miles from the At Tanf base.

-Washington (CNN)In a highly unusual move, the US-led anti-ISIS coalition permitted a pro-regime Syrian aircraft to conduct an airstrike inside a restricted zone in southern Syria where American forces were stationed.
+This is the third coalition strike in recent weeks against pro-regime forces near At Tanf and it comes days after a highly unusual move from the coalition where they permitted a pro-regime Syrian aircraft to conduct an airstrike inside a restricted zone in southern Syria where American forces were stationed.

-Tuesday's strike, which took place near the US-manned At-Tanf Garrison on Syria's southern border, was intended to protect Iranian-backed Shia militia fighters aligned with Syrian President Bashar al-Assad who had come under attack from anti-government forces.
+Tuesday's strike, which also took place near the US-manned At-Tanf Garrison on Syria's southern border, was intended to protect Iranian-backed Shia militia fighters aligned with Syrian President Bashar al-Assad who had come under attack from anti-government forces.

 The US does not support the militia group but approved the strike after a request from the Syrian government was relayed by the Russians through established communication channels.